ByCubed7/Plasma/README.md

 # Project Plasma

-An object orienntated and component oriented game engine focused on 2D games.
+An object and component oriented game engine focused on 2D games.
 Deals with rendering sprites and text, physics, controller inputs, shader compiling and window control.

 ## TODO